 The current Internal Audit Code of Ethics appears at Appendix B and is applicable to all staff employed by the internal team, whether they are deployed on internal audit activities or EU audit activities.
-No significant changes are considered necessary.
 This continues to be based on best practice, the CIPFA publication "Code of Ethics for Professional Accountants" (2011) which is compatible with the UK PSIAS.
+This current review of the internal Audit Code of Ethics has incorporated elements of the Nolan Principles (underlined) where they are additional to the 5 principles referred to above.